Disabling Amazon Security Lake - Amazon Security Lake

 1. Open the Security Lake console at https://console.aws.amazon.com/securitylake/.

-2. In the navigation pane, choose Settings and then General.
+2. In the navigation pane, under Settings, choose General.

 3. Choose Disable Security Lake.